Pathways to Success in Science, Technology, Engineering, and Mathematics (STEM)

 We offer three different programs tailored to first-generation students who are interested in becoming a member of Lewis & Clark’s scientific community.

 This free program takes place a few days before New Student Orientation (NSO) and is designed for students who identify as members of a group that is historically underrepresented in STEM fields.
 This includes first-generation college students, students of color, and women interested in the physical sciences.
 By participating in this program, students will gain tools to succeed in science and math courses at Lewis & Clark.
-Students will take part in lab activities, critical thinking tasks, scavenger hunts on and off campus, meet with current students and faculty, and much more!
-No Prerequisites!
+Students will meet with current students and faculty, take part in lab activities, scavenger hunts and trips on and off campus, plus much more!
+No Prerequisites.
 All you need is an interest in STEM and a passion for learning.
 All skills/backgrounds are welcome.
 Come have fun exploring with us!